PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Html Source Not Contain
+## Execute If Html Source Not Match

-Executes an action if the entire HTML source between the opening and closing "html" tags not contain the given value.
+Executes an action if the entire HTML source between the opening and closing "html" tags not match the given value.

 ### Usage

 `
-executeIfHtmlSourceNotContain(action, text)
+executeIfHtmlSourceNotMatch(action, text)
 `

 ### Parameters